microbuilder/armreveng/armasm_primer.md

 [TRPC]: https://developer.arm.com/documentation/dui0041/c/Thumb-Procedure-Call-Standard/TPCS-definition/TPCS-register-names?lang=en

-The three special purpose registers are:
+The three main special purpose registers are:

+- The **stack pointer** (`R13`) holds the address where the stack currently ends.
+As stack usage increases, this number will decrease towards the top of the stack (though logically it seems like the bottom since the stack 'grows' downward).
+- The **link register** (`R14`) contains the return address for subroutines, which usually holds the `pc` value from the previous function call so that the application can return to the calling address once execution of the function has completed.
 - The **program counter** (`R15`) contains the address of the next instruction to be executed by the ARM core.
 This register will be incremented before an instruction is executed, enabling sequential program flow unless a different value is written to this register, causing the code to jump to the new address. **With Thumb instructions, `PC` is always ahead by 4 bytes.**
-- The **link register** (`R14`) contains the return address for subroutines, which usually holds the `pc` value from the previous function call so that the application can return to the calling address once execution of the function has completed.
-- The **stack pointer** (`R13`) holds the address where the stack currently ends.
-As stack usage increases, this number will decrease towards the top of the stack (though logically it seems like the bottom since the stack 'grows' downward).

-Additionally, there are two registers that are used by high-level languages by convention, though this isn't mandatory in assembly:
+Additionally, there are several registers that are used by high-level languages by convention, though this isn't mandatory in assembly:

+- The **frame pointer** (`R11` for Arm, `R7` for Thumb) is used by the C compiler to track the stack frame.
+The frame pointer has the same value throughout the execution of the function, so all local data can be accessed via hard-coded offsets from the FP.
+The FP is set to a fixed value within the stack frame, just below the last argument passed on the stack.
+The stack pointer, by contrast, points to the first word after the frame.
 - The **inter-procedure scratch register** (`R12`) is used by the C library when calling DLL functions.
 - The **frame pointer** (`R11`) maybe be used by some compilers to track the